On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: The Sylvester-Gallai problem

-The solution of the famous problem due to Sylvester \cite{Sylvester} for line arrangements stays that for every configuration of points on the real projective plane there exists at least one ordinary line, i.e., a line passing through exactly two points from the configuration, provided that all these points are not collinear.
-The dual version of this problem tells us that every line arrangement on the real projective plane contains at least one double intersection point $t_{2}$.
+The solution of the famous problem due to Sylvester \cite{Sylvester} says that for every finite configuration of points in the real projective plane there exists at least one \textbf{ordinary line}, i.e., a line passing through exactly two points from the configuration, provided that not all points lie on a line.
+The dual version of this problem tells us that every arrangement of lines in the real projective plane, not all intersecting at one point, contains at least one double intersection point, i.e., $t_{2}\geq 1$.
 Sylvester's problem was solved by Gallai \cite{Gallai}.
-It is worth pointing out that Melchior \cite{M41} has shown in dual situation that for essential arrangements (not all lines intersect at one point) of at least $3$ lines we have $t_{2} \geq 3$.
+It is worth pointing out that Melchior \cite{M41} has shown in the dual situation that for essential line arrangements of at least $3$ lines one has $t_{2} \geq 3$.
 It was natural to ask what is the maximal possible number of ordinary lines for configurations of points or, via the famous orchard problem \cite{Jackson}, what is the maximal possible number of triple intersection points for line arrangements.
-Quite recently Green and Tao \cite{GreTao13} have proved the so-called Dirac-Motzkin conjecture which provides also the upper bound for the number of triple intersection points for arrangements of $n >> 0$ real lines, namely
+Quite recently, Green and Tao \cite{GreTao13} have shown the so-called \emph{Dirac-Motzkin} conjecture which provides also the upper bound for the number of triple intersection points for arrangements of $n \gg 0$ lines defined over the reals, namely

-It was well-known several years before the proof of Green and Tao that their upper-bound can be obtained using the so-called B\"or\"oczky family of line arrangements \cite{FP84}.
-Sylvester's problem provides also a lot of geometrical constraints, for instance it implies that the famous dual-Hesse arrangement of $9$ lines and $12$ triple points cannot be realized over the real numbers since it does not contain double points.
-It means also, via duality, that the Hesse arrangement of $12$ lines, $12$ double points, and $9$ quadruple point cannot be realized over the real numbers.
+It was well-known several years before the proof of Green and Tao that their upper-bound can be obtained using the so-called \emph{B\"or\"oczky family of line arrangements} \cite{FP84}.
+Sylvester's problem provides also a lot of geometrical constraints, for instance it implies that the famous \emph{dual-Hesse arrangement} of $9$ lines and $12$ triple points (see for instance \cite{AD}) cannot be realized as a straight-line arrangement in the real projective plane since it does not contain any double point.
+It means also, via duality, that the \emph{Hesse arrangement} of $12$ lines, $12$ double points, and $9$ quadruple points cannot be realized as a straight-line arrangement in the real projective plane.